-Teacher Resource and Computer Training Centers: School Aid funding is available to support a \$31.00 million program in the 2005-06 school year.
+Teacher Resource and Computer Training Centers: General Support for Public Schools funding is available to support a \$31.00 million program in the 2005-06 school year.

-Teacher-Mentor Intern: Under this program, funding is available to support a program total of \$6.00 million.
-These monies will be provided for 2005-06 to support school-year programs through which new teachers work with an experienced teacher as their mentor.
+Teacher-Mentor Intern: Under this program \$6.00 million in General Support for Public Schools funding will continue to be available to support school-year programs through which new teachers work with an experienced teacher as their mentor.